psychbruce/bruceR/README.md

 ## Potential Bugs During Installation

-All the bugs listed below have no relationships with `bruceR` *per se*.
+All the bugs listed below have **no** relationship with `bruceR` *per se*.
 They are actually related to the installation and updates of the dependency packages of `bruceR`.

 ### Bug #1:
 ```